mwcz/palebluepixel/content/pages/projects/dimo.md

 ## More information

- - [The Deconstruction of Falling Stars]({filename}/posts/034 - the deconstruction of falling particles.md) - technical info about how DiMo was built
+ - [The Deconstruction of Falling Stars]({filename}/posts/034 - the deconstruction of falling particles.md) - technical info about how it was built
  - [Particles and π - DiMo Comes to Life]({filename}/posts/033 - particles and pi - dimo comes to life.md) - more about the exhibit at SparkCon!
  - [Source code][dimogit] - the GitHub repo for the visualization